 The lead agency of a Collaborative will be the agency that contracts with the City of Richmond.
-Under the Collaborative, any one organization that proposes to receive more than 50% of the proposed grant award shall be defined as the lead agency and applicant.
 Collaboratives must choose a lead agency that has the fiscal and management capacity to support the other collaborating organization by issuing payments in a timely and professional manner.
 All collaborative organizations of a collaborative must have the capacity to provide services as presented in the proposal.
 The Collaborative should examine how the involvement of other collaborating organizations will be best coordinated within the model.
-RFCY will not consider lead agencies that act simply as a fiscalpass through.
+RFCY will not consider lead agencies that act simply as a fiscal pass through.
 All agencies, schools, and/or program sites must be active parts of program implementation.